Skip to main content

 CREATE QNODE ON DNODE dnode_id;

-By default, there are no QNODEs in the system, and users can create QNODEs to achieve separation of computing and storage.
-Only one QNODE can be created on each DNODE.
-If the supportVnodes parameter of a DNODE is not 0, and a QNODE is created on it, that DNODE will have both vnodes for storage management and qnodes for query computation.
-Additionally, if an MNODE is created on the same DNODE, all three types of logical nodes can coexist.
-However, through configuration, these nodes can also be completely separated.
-Setting the supportVnodes parameter of a DNODE to 0 allows for the creation of either an MNODE or a QNODE, achieving a physical separation of the three logical nodes.
+By default, there are no QNODEs when the system starts.
+Users can create QNODEs to achieve separation of computation and storage.
+Only one QNODE can be created on a DNODE.
+If a DNODE's supportVnodes parameter is not 0 and a QNODE is also created on it, then the dnode will have both a vnode responsible for storage management and a qnode responsible for query computation.
+If an mnode is also created on that dnode, then up to three types of logical nodes can exist on one dnode.
+However, through configuration, they can also be completely separated.
+Setting a dnode's supportVnodes to 0 allows choosing to create either an mnode or a qnode on it, thus achieving complete physical separation of the three types of logical nodes.

 View Query Nodes